 - has a clear, progressive online safety education programme as part of the PSHE and other curriculum areas.
-This covers a range of skills and behaviours appropriate to their age and experience; - plans online use carefully to ensure that it is age-appropriate and supports the learning objectives for specific curriculum areas; - will remind students about their responsibilities through the pupil Acceptable Use Agreement(s); - ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright; - ensures that staff and pupils understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights; - ensure pupils only use school-approved systems and publish within appropriately secure / age-appropriate environments.
+This covers a range of skills and behaviours appropriate to their age and experience. - plans online use carefully to ensure that it is age-appropriate and supports the learning objectives for specific curriculum areas. - will remind pupils about their responsibilities through the Pupil Acceptable Use Agreement(s). - ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright. - ensures staff and pupils understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights. - ensure pupils only use school-approved systems and publish within appropriately secure/ age-appropriate environments.

-Staff and management committee training
+Staff and Local Governing Body training

-- makes regular training available to staff on online safety issues and the school's online safety education program; - provides, as part of the induction process, all new staff [including those on university/college placement and work experience] with information and guidance on the Online Safety Policy and the school's Acceptable Use Agreements.
+- makes regular training available to staff on online safety issues and the school's online safety education program. - provides, as part of the induction process, all new staff (including those on university/college placement and work experience) with information and guidance on the Online Safety Policy and the school's Acceptable Use Agreements.

-Parent awareness and training
+Parent/Carer awareness and training

-- provides induction for parents which includes online safety; - runs a rolling programme of online safety advice, guidance and training for parents.
+- provides induction for parents/carers which includes online safety. - runs a rolling programme of online safety advice, guidance, and training for parents/carers.

-Cyber-Bullying
+Cyber-bullying